mdheisser/Three-React-Template/README.md

 - add new entry in samples/index with your new sample ref
 - directly access new sample with url: `localhost:3000/<SampleName>

-## Usage with VSCode
-if you plan on using VSCode for dev, you can benefit from debugging feature directly in the editor.
-For that use `Debugger for Chrome` and modify .vscode/launch.json to adapt configuration to your machine.

 # Showcase

-The samples given are voluntarily basic but shows most features :
+The samples given are voluntarily basic but tries to show most features:

-- Sandbox: browse samples (welcome page)
+- Sandbox: browse samples (Welcome page)
-- Animation + materials/shader/texture load (Basic Demo)
+- Basic scene setup with some controls + material use with texture and lights with shadows (Basic Demo)
-- Case selector using dropbox inside a sample to customize a demo/ select a test
-- Overlay on top of graphics to display UI infos (+ control )
+- UI layer to show some infos + controls to customize a demo
+- Support of URL args to preset a demo
-- Load and display of 3d model
+- Load and display of 3d model (Model Loader)
-- custom arg in url (model loader)

 # Source code organization and folder structure:

-This is just a suggestion of architecture as the project is new and may continue to evolve in time...
+This is mostly a suggestion of architecture for project not intended to be fixed as it probably evolve, as this projects matures..

 Source files can be categorized into:
 - non component ( TS files): unrelated to react/R3F (so no access to ThreeJS instance).